-Paneer Tikka Masala is the vegetarian equivalent of what is probably the most popular Indian dish in America: chicken tikka masala.
+Paneer tikka masala is the vegetarian equivalent of the most popular Indian dish in America, which is chicken tikka masala.

-You could say Paneer Tikka Masala is a fancy name for a mildly spiced, flavorful tomato sauce, dotted with cubes of paneer cheese.
+Paneer tikka masala is a fancy name for a flavorful, spiced, tomato sauce filled with cubes of chewy-soft paneer cheese.

-It is usually eaten with basmati rice and a flatbread, such as naan or roti.
+Paneer tikka masala is usually eaten with basmati rice and flatbread, such as naan or roti.
 The overall taste is a little sweet, which is likely one of the reasons everybody likes it.

 Another reason I think a lot of Westerners love this dish is because ... errrr ... we invented it—or should I say the British, India's former colonial rulers, invented it.